vespa-engine/sample-apps/examples/lucene-linguistics/README.md

 A couple of example of how to get started with the `lucene-linguistics`:

-- `minimal`: an absolute minimum to get started;
+- `non-java`: an absolute minimum to get started;
+- `minimal`: minimal Java based project using Lucene Linguistics;
-- `advanced-configuration`: shows the configurability and how to solve common problems.
+- `advanced-configuration`: demonstrates the configurability and how to solve common problems;
+- `going-crazy`: demonstrates the advanced setup;

 ## Getting started

-For both application package the procedure is the same: go to the application package directory and play with the following commands:
+For all application packages the procedure is the same: go to the application package directory and play with the following commands:

 ```shell